DavidCEllis/PrefabClasses/readme.md

 Class boilerplate generator.

-Much of the code is based on [David Beazley's Cluegen](https://github.com/dabeaz/cluegen) rewritten with additional comments to remind me of how it works.
+The idea and some of the code is based on [David Beazley's Cluegen](https://github.com/dabeaz/cluegen) rewritten with additional features and explanation.

 This was done both as a means of learning how descriptors work and to remove a dependency on attrs from a project.